tuffythejeep/alex-bloggy-blog/README.md

 ## Usage

-Each section on this page was laid out based on Semantic HTML styling and tags, as I deleted non-semantic HTML elements.
-I also ensured my css file contained all appropriate styling elements so my version of the webpage mirrored the UT Challenge source file, when rendered on a browser.

 I used Chrome console (inspect) to ensure my edits, adjustments, changes, and tweaks rendered correctly.

 ## Credits

-Credit to Jasper Garcia, my son, who helps me troubleshoot when I am stuck - however, I wrote all my own JavaScript.
+Credit to Jasper Garcia, my son, who helps me troubleshoot when I am stuck.
 I was able to ask him questions to clarify, and he promted and challenged me to take breaks and allow my mind to process the solutions which were brewing.

-Thanks to Travis Haynie for assistance when I was stuck and his encouragement!
+Thanks to Krystal Stanton for assistance and references when I was stuck and her encouragement!

-When stuck, I referenced the following sites:
+When stuck, I also referenced the following sites:

+- The supplied code throughout the lessons.
 - <https://developer.mozilla.org/en-US/>
 - <https://stackoverflow.com/>
 - <https://google.com/>